Skip to content

 • The identification of genes that control short- and long-term memory.

-Intellectual Property rights resulting from the research—including patents, copyrights, processes, or formulae—will be the rights of the sponsoring institution to the extent required by such policies.
+Intellectual property rights resulting from the research – including patents, copyrights, processes, or formulae – will be retained by the institution of the awardee.
 The information derived from the research will be published in a form that is available to the interested public and made available to the public on a nondiscriminatory basis.

 English